From Assistance to Autonomy -- A Researcher Study on the Potential of AI Support for Qualitative Data Analysis: Background

-Integrating AI into \ac{QDA} is not simply a matter of automation.
-It requires careful design for human–AI collaboration in interpretive, context-sensitive work~\cite{jiangSupportingSerendipityOpportunities2021}.
+Integrating AI into \ac{QDA} is not simply a matter of automation, but of collaboration as well: It requires careful design for human–AI and human-human collaboration in interpretive, context-sensitive work~\cite{jiangSupportingSerendipityOpportunities2021}.
 Existing tools vary widely in how they support AI involvement, from minimal assistance to active roles in coding and analysis, with different levels of human involvement.
-Moreover, designing for researchers differing in proficiency in tool usage as well as AI capability~\cite{lubars2019ask, feustonPuttingToolsTheir2021} poses specific challenges, especially in diverse fields such as CSCW and HCI.
+Moreover, designing for researchers differing in proficiency in QDA, tool usage, as well as AI capability~\cite{lubars2019ask, feustonPuttingToolsTheir2021} poses specific challenges.
 For example, \citet{gauthier2022computational} developed a toolkit to facilitate computational thematic analysis, emphasizing the need to design it accessibly for a community with different proficiencies in tool usage as well as AI.
 Thus, they call for ethical designs to involve friction to remind researchers of the imperfection of computational models and issues concerning ethics and transparency.
-These challenges are also identified by \citet{kapania2024m} who found HCI researchers struggling to identify such issues in their projects and needing guidance.
-Similarly, \citet{lam2024concept} suggest tools to be transparent to the researcher and acknowledging their limitations, \eg, by showcasing explicit inclusion criteria and scores.
-At the same time, designs should avoid creating excessive \enquote{unanticipated labor} for researchers~\cite{feustonPuttingToolsTheir2021}.
+These challenges are also identified by \citet{kapania2025categorizing} who found HCI researchers struggling to identify such issues in their projects and needing guidance.
+Similarly, \citet{lam2024concept} suggest tools to be transparent to the researcher and acknowledge their limitations, \eg, by showcasing explicit inclusion criteria and scores.
+At the same time, designs should avoid creating excessive ``unanticipated labor'' for researchers~\cite{feustonPuttingToolsTheir2021}.